Gonzaga is first mid-major to play for national title since Indiana State and Larry Bird accomplished the feat when they beat DePaul in 1979

 Gonzaga started out hot in the first 2:02 of game action at the University of Phoenix Stadium in Glendale, Arizona.
 Jumpers by Nigel Williams-Goss, Johnathan Williams, and Przemek Karnowski gave the Bulldogs an early 6-2 lead.

-Duane Notice then scored 5 straight for South Carolina, with his three from the left wing gave the Gamecocks a short-lived 7-63 lead at the 17:34 mark.
+Duane Notice then scored 5 straight for South Carolina, with his three from the left wing which gave the Gamecocks a short-lived 7-6 lead at the 17:34 mark.
 A Zach Collins dunk off a nice feed from Karnowski gave the ‘Zags an 8-7 lead with 16:28 to go in the first half.

 Notice definitely served up notice to the nation and the world with drilling his second trey at the 15:32 mark.
 Nearly 90 seconds later at the 13:57 mark, Silas Melson came off the bench and hit a three of his own.
 Gonzaga by this point was shooting 6 of 10 from the floor, the Gamecocks a paltry 4 of 11 for 36.4 percent.

 Melson’s second trey at the 11:53 mark extended the Gonzaga lead, but after a Hassani Gravett steal, Gravett went coast-to-coast for a layup to trim the Bulldogs lead to 20-18 with 10:59 to go.